Where To Stay in London: Best Areas and hotels

 Formerly London’s red-light district, Soho has more “risqué vibes,” as described by Visit London.
 Bits of this sex-positive history remain throughout the neighborhood.

-Soho is a high-energy area with a thriving nightlife.
-If you are looking for a place to stay in London for fun nights out, Soho is your spot!
 If you are looking for a quiet, private, and/or family-friendly area, this probably isn’t for you.

 Where To Stay in Soho

-Top Things To Do in Soho
+Things To Do in Soho

-• Ronnie Scott’s Jazz Club
+• Check out Ronnie Scott’s Jazz Club

-• Prince Edward Theater
+• Attend a show at Prince Edward Theater

-• Regent Street shopping
+• Go shopping on Regent Street

 Westminster